|Guide||♦||62 Triplogs||0 Topics|

 About a mile into the hike, the trail topped out on a ridge and hit an old dirt road.
 We hooked a left as the sign indicated and traveled this lovely piece of flat land.
 On the way back, it would afford us a great breather.

 We traveled on the ridge following the road for a short time when we hooked a right back onto the trail.
 And continued until we began our climb down into Burnt Canyon.
 The trail does not allow for great vistas to see, but every once in a while, when you peer through the trees, you will catch glimpses of Granite Mountain in Prescott or the flats of Lonesome Valley.

 This portion of the hike is a bit fast as you hike down a couple of switchbacks into the canyon through the pines and vegetation.
 Quite pleasant, and my son was enjoying it, hiking several paces in front of me.

 After an hour and a half on the trail, give or take, the trail terminated at forest road 413.
 At this point Chris and I took a well deserve break before climbing back out.
 Snacking on treats, drinking water, and letting my feet air out and dry.

 the towering pines

-This trail is popular to campers on Mingus Mountain because it provides an easy day hike from the campground to the points overlooking Gaddes Canyon.
-The trail stays primarily in the ponderosa pine vegetation type and, consequently, there are not many viewing points on the trail except from the edge of the rim before the trail drops down to Forest Road 413.
+This trail is popular with campers on Mingus Mountain because it provides an easy day hike from the campground to the points overlooking Gaddes Canyon.
+The trail stays primarily in the ponderosa pine vegetation type and, consequently, there are not many viewing points on the trail except the edge of the rim before the trail drops down to Forest Road 413.
 It is not unusual to see deer along this trail.